davdiv/buildahcker/README.md

 [![npm](https://img.shields.io/npm/v/buildahcker)](https://www.npmjs.com/package/buildahcker)

-Buildahcker is a node.js library to create OCI (Open Container Initiative) container images (or docker images), based on [Buildah](https://buildah.io/) and a hash-based cache.
+Buildahcker is a node.js library to create and run commands in OCI (Open Container Initiative) container images (or docker images), based on [Buildah](https://buildah.io/) and a hash-based cache.
+It also contains utilities to easily create a partitioned bootable disk image of a Linux system.

 Have a look to the [API documentation here](https://davdiv.github.io/buildahcker/).

 ## Installation